 Post nasal drip

-Dry lips – Basically when the pepsin gets into the mouth it can also get onto and dry our the lips and cause irritation.
-Try not to lick your lips as this will make it worse.
-Instead apply some regular vaseline 2 times per day to help protect them.
+Dry lips – when pepsin gets into the mouth it can dry out the lips and cause irritation.
+Avoid licking your lips as this makes it worse.
+Apply regular vaseline twice per day.

-Check out my article on LPR Symptoms, for detailed information on each of the symptoms
+Check out my article on LPR Symptoms for detailed information on each.

 Advice for Throat Relief

-As I have mentioned drinking water and in particular alkaline water is best.
-A couple more options I would recommend are teas, the 2 options that follow all the guidelines are chamomile tea and the other being marshmallow root tea.
+As I have mentioned, drinking water and in particular alkaline water is best.
+A couple more options I would recommend are chamomile tea which will soothe the throat thanks to having anti-inflammatory properties, and marshmallow root tea which can coat and help heal the throat and digestive tract.

 LPR Treatment

-Luckily for us there are other options out there which can be used to treat LPR and actually give you relief which are below.
-When it comes to curing LPR naturally it definitely is possible for a lot of people and usually the natural path is the best and fastest option for healing.
-The first 2 recommendations are what I would advise you get started with as soon as possible.
-After the first 2 options I have listed a host of other things that can also help you even further!
+When it comes to treating LPR naturally it is definitely possible for a lot of people and usually the natural path is the best and fastest option.
+The following are what I recommend you get started with as soon as possible.

 Gaviscon Advance (UK version)

-The important thing to note when buying Gaviscon Advance is that you buy the UK version.
-Unlike the US version the UK version has different ingredients and most importantly the has the ingredient (sodium) alginate.
-Alginate is something that is extracted from seaweed.
-The thing with alginate is that it produces a foam on top on your stomach contents which helps create a barrier like effect which helps prevent against reflux.
-This foam is also great for filtering things like pepsin and bile which I have talked about earlier in this article and are some of the main causes for LPR.
+The important thing to note is that you buy the UK version.
+Unlike the US version the UK version contains sodium alginate as the main ingredient.
+Alginate is extracted from seaweed and produces a foam raft on top of your stomach contents which helps create a barrier against reflux.
+This foam also filters pepsin and bile which are the main causes of LPR damage.

-The best way to take Gaviscon Advance is 15-30 minutes after meals as this is when the stomach enzymes and digestion are most active.
-You can take it before bedtime as well if needed especially if you think you have nighttime reflux.
+The best way to take Gaviscon Advance is 15-30 minutes after meals when stomach enzymes and digestion are most active.
+You can also take it before bedtime if needed.

-To purchase the UK version if you are in the US is quite simple, it is available on Amazon here.
+To purchase the UK version in the US – it is available on Amazon here.
+An alternative with similar ingredients is Reflux Gourmet available here.

 LPR Diet

-The type of diet I recommend is avoiding foods with a pH of 5 or below.
-As I mentioned in the section above about pepsin, it becomes reactivated more at pH 5 and below.
-So, if you avoid eating foods and drinks with a pH of 5 or below you aren’t reactivating the pepsin in your throat and thus should directly help with your symptoms and healing process.
+The other essential thing I recommend is changing your diet.
+I recommend avoiding foods with a pH of 5 or below.
+As I explained in the pepsin section, pepsin becomes significantly reactivated at pH 5 and below.
+If you avoid these foods and drinks you aren’t reactivating the pepsin in your throat which directly helps your symptoms and healing.

-For more advice and tips check out my LPR Diet article as well as my article on the best food choices to calm LPR symptoms.
-I also have an article on What Can You Drink When You Have Acid Reflux.
+For more advice check out my LPR Diet article and my article on the best food choices for LPR.
+I also have an article on what you can drink with acid reflux.

-For a complete diet plan that is tailored to LPR check out my Wipeout Diet Plan here.
+For a complete diet plan tailored to LPR check out my Wipeout Diet Plan.

 Also if you want tailored advice and guidance on how to treat your LPR consider a private consultation here.